Skip to main content

 Delete Artifacts

-Delete a specific version of an artifact or all versions of an artifact from the Harness Artifact Registry.
+Delete a specific version of an artifact, all versions, or use wildcard patterns to bulk delete multiple artifacts from the Harness Artifact Registry.

 hc artifact delete [artifact-name] [flags]